FriesischScott/UncertaintyQuantification.jl/docs/src/benchmarks/subset.md

 ![Subset simulation for smaller pfs](../assets/subset-pf.svg)

-For the next benchmark, the number of dimensions remains fixed at 200 while the  number of samples is increased to estimate a target probability of failure of$0.001$.
+For the next benchmark, the number of dimensions remains fixed at 200 while the  number of samples is increased to estimate a target probability of failure of $10^{-4}$.

 ![Subset simulation with increasing samples](../assets/subset-samples.svg)

-The final benchmark uses the same fixed target `pf` and again keeps the number of samples constant at `2000` per level.
+The final benchmark uses the same fixed target $p_{f} = 10^{-4}$ and again keeps the number of samples constant at `2000` per level.
 This time, the number of dimensions is increased to raise the complexity of the problem.

 ![Subset simulation with increasing dimensions](../assets/subset-dimensions.svg)